Michael137/reasoned-soc/android/KERNEL.md

       - `adb shell`
         - Search the `logcat` for the string "Privileged permission".
 Now add a permissions whitelist file for your device into /etc/permissions.
 E.g., for Pixel 3 blueline it is **/etc/permissions/privapp-permissions-blueline**
       - `adb reboot`
+  - **Troubleshooting**: For Android 10 you can download the Google Services Framework (GSF), Play Services (GMS) and [Phonesky](https://androidforums.com/threads/what-exactly-is-phonesky-apk.755972/) APKs and install them to the directories above.
+For Android 10 (i.e., not Android Pie), install the GMS APK to `/system/priv-app/GmsCore/GmsCore.apk`.
+Then add the necessary whitelist permissions as outlined above.
+    - See [this SO post](https://android.stackexchange.com/questions/209781/install-google-play-services-without-google-play-store) and [this forum post](https://www.element14.com/community/community/designcenter/single-board-computers/riotboard/blog/2014/05/14/installing-google-play-services-and-google-play-store-on-riotboard) for more info on these APKs

 10. (Optional) Install Chrome browser:
   - Download and [install](https://stackoverflow.com/questions/7076240/install-an-apk-file-from-command-prompt) the Chrome browser apk
 11. (Optional) Make sure the Hexagon DSP runtime works.
 [If the libadsprpc.so is missing copy it from the Hexagon SDK](https://developer.qualcomm.com/forum/qdn-forums/software/hexagon-dsp-sdk/toolsinstallation/34446)